The Graduate Program in Journalism

 How to apply

 Coterminal applications are submitted online.
-You can access the online application and all accompanying information at https://www.applyweb.com/stanterm/ starting in September.
+You can access the online application and all accompanying information at https://www.applyweb.com/stanterm/ starting November 1, 2021.

-It is strongly recommended that prospective applicants meet with the Student Services Manager during the preceding fall quarter to review the application process and requirements.
+It is strongly recommended that prospective applicants meet with the Student Services Manager during the preceding Autumn Quarter to review the application process and requirements.

 The application materials to be submitted are: